Ця сторінка також доступна українською.

 Project type: Clearing of wild vegetation (heavy grass, woody shrubs and small trees, and dead tree branches) plus accumulated trash and building rubble.

-“New” Jewish cemetery of Rohatyn, Rohatyn raion, Ivano-Frankivsk oblast, Ukraine.
+Location and site type: “New” Jewish cemetery of Rohatyn, Rohatyn raion, Ivano-Frankivsk oblast, Ukraine.
 GPS: 49.41990, 24.60780.

 Description of the site: The cemetery perimeter is nearly square in shape and of approximately 220m length, enclosing roughly 0.30 hectare of area, on a nearly-flat site.